Mutual Information Estimation via $f$-Divergence and Data Derangements: -Divergence Mutual Information Estimation

+If the gradient descent method converges to the global optimum $\hat{T}$, the mutual information estimator defined in \eqref{eq:f-DIME} converges to the real value of the mutual information $I(X;Y)$. \end{lemma} The proof of Lemma \ref{lemma:convergence}, which is described in the Appendix, provides some theoretical grounding for the behaviour of MI estimators when the training does not converge to the optimal density ratio.
+Moreover, it also offers insights about the impact of different functions $f$ on the numerical bias.

-It is also important to remark the difference between the classical variational lower bounds estimators that follow a discriminative approach and the DIME-like estimators.
+It is important to remark the difference between the classical VLB estimators that follow a discriminative approach and the DIME-like estimators.
 They both achieve the goal through a discriminator network that outputs a function of the density ratio.
-However, the former models exploit the variational representation of the MI (or the KL) and, at the equilibrium, use the discriminator output directly in one of the value functions presented in Sec. \ref{sec:related}.
+However, the former models exploit the variational representation of the MI (or the KL) and, at the equilibrium, use the discriminator output directly in one of the value functions reported in Appendix \ref{sec:Related_work_appendix}.
 The latter, instead, use the variational representation of \textit{any} $f$-divergence to extract the density ratio estimate directly from the discriminator output.

 In the upcoming sections, we analyze the variance of $f$-DIME and we propose a training strategy for the implementation of Theorem \ref{theorem:theorem1}.
 In our experiments, we consider the cases when $f$ is the generator of: a) the KL divergence; b) the GAN divergence; c) the Hellinger distance squared.
 Due to space constraints, we report in Sec. \ref{sec:appendix_DIME_examples} of the Appendix the value functions used for training and the mathematical expressions of the resulting DIME estimators.